Working out your pay

 Work done for a previous employer

-You can include pay for work done for a previous employer if you’re calculating your average weekly pay and you didn’t have a gap in employment when you changed jobs.
+You can include pay for work done for a previous employer if you’re calculating your average weekly pay and you did not have a gap in employment when you changed jobs.

 Get help with the calculations